Shriya-Chauhan/Intern_task/README.md

     uvicorn.run("app:app", host="localhost", port=8000, log_level="debug", reload=True)

 ```
-The provided code sets up a FastAPI application with a specific endpoint called `/detect_faces`.
+The provided code sets up a 🏃‍♂️FastAPI application with a specific endpoint called `/detect_faces`.
 This endpoint is responsible for receiving a base64 encoded image as input.
-The code then utilizes the `face_recognition` library to detect faces within the image.
+The code then utilizes the😄 `face_recognition` library to detect faces within the image.

-To set up the backend environment and specify the necessary dependencies, follow these steps:
+To set up the backend environment 🌍 and specify the necessary dependencies, follow these steps:

 1. Create a new file called `.env` inside the backend directory.
 2. Open the `.env` file and add the following environment variables with their corresponding values: